CFC-Servers/GLuaTest/README.md

     groupName = "StartRun",
     cases = {
         {
-            name = "It should run within 2 seconds of calling StartRun", async = true,
+            name = "Should run within two seconds of being called", async = true,
             timeout = 3, -- If it hasn't finished in 3 seconds, something went wrong and it can be marked as failed func = function()